 Treasurer: The church treasurer, along with any assistant or co-officer, shall:

-Count, or cause to be counted, along with two other persons so appointed, and record in a permanent record all monies received as church offerings.
+Cuse to be counted by two members of congregation and record in a permanent record all monies received as church offerings.
 This shall be done following each church service or day of services.

-Convey in a timely manner all funds received to the person designated by the church council for verification and deposit in the bank, including moneys received from outside sources.
+Convey in a timely manner all funds received to the person designated by the church Governing Board for verification and deposit in the bank, including moneys received from outside sources.

 Maintain a permanent weekly record of individual giving for all donations, offerings, contributions and gifts, and guard the confidentiality of these records.
 Issue an official receipt to each contributor at the end of the fiscal year.

-Keep in the church office an accurate and permanent record of all financial transactions of church funds; make reports of itemized disbursements and the financial condition of the church as requested by the pastor and the church council, and for annual, quarterly or otherwise special or regular business meetings; and deliver such records to his or her successor upon leaving office.
+Keep in the church office an accurate and permanent record of all financial transactions of church funds; make reports of itemized disbursements and the financial condition of the church as requested by the pastor and the church Governing Board, and for annual, quarterly or otherwise special or regular business meetings; and deliver such records to his or her successor upon leaving office.

 Serve as treasurer of the corporation and be a member in good standing.

-Trustees: The church council will establish a Board of Trustees to serve under its authority and oversee all real estate needs including legal issues, construction, repairs, and general upkeep.
-This board will elect its chairperson and secretary.
+Trustees: The church will elect a Board of Trustees as part of the Governing Board to oversee all real estate needs including legal issues, construction, repairs, and general upkeep.
+The Governing Board will elect the Trustees chairperson.

 Duties Of All Officers